Frequently Asked Questions

-TidyFox will remove from your space any items that can be donated.
+TidyFox will remove from your space any items that can fit in her car!

-Some items need to be tossed, so unfortunately items will have to be recycled or tossed into your trash.
+Some items need to be tossed, so unfortunately, some items will have to be recycled or tossed into your trash.

 Amy cannot take trash or recyclables, but can point you in the right direction if the items shouldn't go in your own trash/recycle receptacles.

 TidyFox can bring hardware and houseware to ReStore: Habitat for Humanity

 Unique items can often be donated to the Community Warehouse: Estate Store.

 TidyFox can also take hazardous waste (within reason)

 Styrofoam, mattresses, furniture (or help you sell/give away), e-waste, and other unique materials.